-Despite a difficult personal life, Erickson successfully managed his investments and became a major philanthropist.
-In 1964, Erickson founded the Erickson Educational Foundation (EEF), a charitable foundation primarily created to support research and services in transgenderism, gender identity and sexual diversity.
+Erickson successfully managed his investments and became a major philanthropist.
+In 1964, Erickson founded the Erickson Educational Foundation (EEF), a charitable foundation primarily created to support research and services for transgender, transsexual and gender nonconforming people.
 Throughout the late-1960s and 1970s, Erickson donated money to various organizations including the Harry Benjamin Foundation, the Johns Hopkins Gender Identity Clinic, and ONE, Incorporated.
 Shortly after his initial donation to ONE, Erickson aided the establishment of a charitable sector of ONE, called the Institute for the Study of Human Resources (ISHR), which advocated for the advancement of homosexual research.
 In establishing ISHR as a nonprofit funding organization--and through the help of Erickson and EEF--ONE was able to start and maintain research study programs, a library, gay and lesbian studies courses and lecture series.
 This led to ONE becoming a California state-accredited institution in 1981, providing graduate-level education in gay and lesbian studies.
 The first homophile studies degrees were given in 1982, and the ONE Institute of Graduate Studies presented Erickson with an honorary doctoral degree that same year.

 In 1983, Erickson's relationship with ONE, Inc. began to dissolve due to a dispute over the real estate property known as the Milbank Estate.
 The Milbank Estate was purchased by Erickson and used as headquarters for ONE, Inc. However, by 1984, Erickson had ceased funding and was pressing to remove ONE from the estate.
-In 1986, ONE no longer possessed authorization to provide degrees, but continued to conduct homophile classes, publish its newsletter, and maintain its library and lecture series.
-The Milbank property was divided, but the terms of the legal dispute were not resolved until after Erickson's death in 1992.
+The Milbank property was divided, but the terms of the legal dispute were not resolved until after Erickson's death.

 Erickson died in Mazatlan, Mexico, in 1992.